iamthechad/grails-recaptcha/README.md

 Beginning with version 1.0 of this plugin, only the new "checkbox" captcha is supported.
 Please use version 0.7.0 if you require the legacy functionality.

-**Note:** This plugin currently only supports the "traditional" captcha use case of automatic rendering.
-Explicit rendering will be available soon.
-(See [the ReCaptcha docs](https://developers.google.com/recaptcha/docs/display) for more information about automatic vs. explicit.

 # Introduction

 This plugin is designed to make using the ReCaptcha and Mailhide services within Grails easy.
 In order to use this plugin, you must have a ReCaptcha account, available from [http://www.google.com/recaptcha](http://www.google.com/recaptcha).